Abstract

 Experimental Procedure

 Just like little kids learn to distinguish happy from sad faces by seeing examples, Teachable Machine will learn from examples you provide.
-We will refer to this set of examples as the learning data because your tool will learn from this set of drawings.
-In AI, the phrase training data is also used to refer to this data.
+We will refer to this set of examples as the training data because your model will learn from this set of drawings.

 Getting Familiar with Teachable Machine

 - Before you start this project, it might be fun and helpful to play with Teachable Machine.
-Go to the Teachable Machine new project web page and use the webcam to train the tool to recognize if you or a stuffed animal is looking at the camera.
+Go to the Teachable Machine new project web page and use the webcam to train the model to recognize whether you or a stuffed animal is looking at the camera.

-The Teachable Machine Tutorial 1 video explains how to gather learning data.
-Go ahead and gather learning data.
-If your computer does not have a webcam, take digital pictures and upload those to the tool instead.
+The Teachable Machine Tutorial 1 video explains how to gather training data.
+Go ahead and gather training data.
+If your computer does not have a webcam, take digital pictures and upload those to the model instead.
 Then, watch the Teachable Machine Tutorial 2 video to learn how to train the model.

 The Teachable Machine Tutorial 3 video shows how to understand the predictions.